 What Determines How Long Plating Will Last?

-Third, the underlying metal.
+The third is the underlying metal.
 Gold, rose gold, or rhodium plating adheres better to some metals (like silver or gold) and not as well to others.

 How to Take Care of Gold Plated Jewelry

-Since mechanical wear is the main factor leading to plating deterioration, taking care of gold plated jewelry is simple.
+Since mechanical wear is the main factor leading to plating deterioration, taking care of gold plated jewelry wholesale is simple.
 Keep it protected from mechanical wear and in a soft container, where there’s nothing to rub against it and damage the plated coating.

-For more ideas refer to our post on plated jewelry ideas your clients will love
+For more ideas, refer to our post on plated jewelry ideas your clients will love